chaitanyanarukulla/201-learning-journal/All-301-Journals.md

  Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

  node Express: Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+It facilitates the rapid development of Node based Web applications node Express: Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
 It facilitates the rapid development of Node based Web applications